Lloyd-lei/SegDepthFusion/install.md

 # Seg-Depth Installation Guide (Windows 11)

-Dependency management for this project can be tricky due to specific hardware requirements (e.g., NVIDIA Blackwell/Ada GPUs) and local package dependencies (SAM3, Depth Anything 3).
+Dependency management for this project can be tricky due to specific hardware requirements and local package dependencies (SAM3, Depth Anything 3).

 We have provided an automated script to handle everything for you.